 Patricia Croll (Vice Chair)

-Tony is Reader in Child Nutrition and Consultant in Neonatal Paediatrics at St. George's , University of London.
-He has thirty five years of clinical experience in paediatrics and has a particular interest in infant and childhood nutrition.
-He is a Fellow of the Royal College of Paediatrics and Child Health and of the Royal College of Physicians and a member of the British Association for Perinatal Medicine.
-He has worked with a number of governmental and non-governmental organisations in the field of child nutrition.
+Tony is a retired consultant paediatrician who worked in neonatal intensive care at St George's Hospital for over twenty-five years.
+He is a Fellow of the Royal College of Paediatrics and Child Health and of the Royal College of Physicians.
+He has occupied a number of advisory roles with governmental and non-governmental organisations, particularly in the field of child nutrition.